Jeremy Pena Player Props: Astros vs. Guardians

-The Houston Astros, including Jeremy Pena (.325 slugging percentage in past 10 games, including no homers), take on starter Noah Syndergaard and the Cleveland Guardians at Minute Maid Park, Monday at 8:10 PM ET.
+Jeremy Pena -- with a slugging percentage of .308 in his past 10 games (including zero homers) -- will be in action for the Houston Astros versus the Cleveland Guardians, with Gavin Williams on the mound, on August 1 at 8:10 PM ET.

-He strung together two hits (going 2-for-4) in his most recent appearance against the Rays.
+He had a hitless showing in his most recent game (0-for-3) against the Guardians.

 Jeremy Pena Game Info & Props vs. the Guardians